OctopusDeploy/docs/docs/support/troubleshooting-failed-or-hanging-tasks.md

 If your task logs contain errors that indicate a networking issue, there could be a few possible causes.

-### Connections between Octopus Server and Tentacles
+### Connections Between Octopus Server and Tentacles

-Octopus Server communicates with Tentacles in either Listening mode or Polling mode.
+The Octopus Server communicates with Tentacles in either Listening mode or Polling mode.
 Both modes require different configuration.

 A common problem is that traffic on the appropriate ports (10933 by default for Listening Tentacles) is not allowed by your firewall.
 If you are encountering problems with your connections, then your Task log might show messages that indicate a connection timing out, or a connection that was rejected by the remote host.

 A utility called [TentaclePing](https://github.com/OctopusDeploy/TentaclePing) can be used to test and diagnose connections between the machine hosting Octopus Server and the machines hosting Tentacles.
-This allows you to quickly test connections in isolation, without involving the complexity of Octopus Server, Tentacles or tasks.
+This allows you to quickly test connections in isolation, without involving the complexity of Octopus Server, Tentacles, or tasks.

 See [Tentacle Communication Modes](docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md) for more information on configuring your Tentacles.

 #### Halibut

-The tool that manages connections between Octopus Server and your Tentacles is called [Halibut](https://github.com/OctopusDeploy/Halibut/).
+The tool that manages connections between the Octopus Server and your Tentacles is called [Halibut](https://github.com/OctopusDeploy/Halibut/).
 In order to discover more detailed information about the connections, it may be useful to [increase the log level for Halibut](docs/support/log-files.md#Logfiles-Changingloglevelshalibut).
 The same change to increase the log level for Halibut can also be made on [Tentacle](docs/support/log-files.md#Logfiles-Changingloglevelstentacle).

 ### Connections to External Services

 Steps that execute on Deployment Targets or Workers may need to reach out to contact other external services.
-In these cases, a useful first step to help diagnose the problem is to attempt to manually perform the same connection - this can help to isolate the problem to a networking issue rather than a problem with Octopus Deploy.
+In these cases, a useful first step to help diagnose the problem is to attempt to manually perform the same connection, this can help to isolate the problem to a networking issue rather than a problem with Octopus Deploy.

-Remember that these connections are usually initiated by your Deployment Targets or Workers, and not by Octopus Server.
+Remember these connections are usually initiated by your Deployment Targets or Workers, and not by the Octopus Server.
 You may need to remotely connect to these remote machines, and then initiate a connection from those machines.
 This is distinct from attempting to establish the connection on the machine that hosts Octopus Server itself.

 ## Hanging Tasks

 Sometimes tasks appear to be unresponsive or "hanging".
-In most cases, this ends up being anti-virus or anti-malware software interfering with the task, and the first step in diagnosing the problem is to eliminate this source of interference (see below).
+In most cases, this ends up being anti-virus or anti-malware software interfering with the task, and the first step in diagnosing the problem is to eliminate this source of interference, [see below](#anti-virus-software).

-If you can completely rule out anti-virus software as a source of interference, then the problem may lie in your custom scripts.
+If you can completely rule out anti-virus software as a source of interference, then the problem may lie in your [custom scripts](/docs/deployment-examples/custom-scripts/index.md).
 The next step to diagnosing these problems is to examine your logs and determine the exact location that the task became unresponsive.
-If this occurs within the logs output by a custom script, then the bug is likely to originate from your script.
+If this occurs within the logs output by a custom script, then the bug likely originates from your script.

 If you are still unable to determine the cause of your hanging tasks, please contact support for further assistance.

-### Anti-virus Software
+### Anti-virus Software {#anti-virus-software}

-If the task appears to hang after a log message output by Octopus Server or Tentacle, then in most cases the cause is anti-virus or anti-malware software interfering with the task.
+If the task appears to hang after a log message output by the Octopus Server or Tentacle, then in most cases the cause is anti-virus or anti-malware software interfering with the task.
 The first step is to determine if your anti-virus software is actually affecting your Tasks, and this can easily be done by removing your anti-virus protection and confirming whether the tasks continue to be unresponsive.

 If this test shows that anti-virus is interfering with your tasks, you may need to configure your anti-virus software with the appropriate exclusions to ensure that it does not lock any files owned by Octopus, or affect any running processes initiated by Octopus.
 Consult your anti-virus provider's documentation for more information.

 ## Steps Are Slow to Start

-If you notice that your PowerShell script or built in steps take a while to begin execution, and the time is consistent across your steps, then you may have something in your Tentacle user's PowerShell profile which is causing PowerShell to take a long time to initialize.
+If you notice that your PowerShell script or built-in steps take a while to begin execution, and the time is consistent across your steps, then you may have something in your Tentacle user's PowerShell profile which is causing PowerShell to take a long time to initialize.
 Add the `Octopus.Action.PowerShell.ExecuteWithoutProfile` variable to your deployment to help diagnose this problem.
 See [System Variables](docs/deployment-process/variables/system-variables.md#Systemvariables-User-modifiablesettings) for more information.